RonakAgarwal/RV_TCA/README.md

 Lender A has a revenue per approval of 250, Lender B has a revenue per approval of 350, and Lender C has a revenue per approval of 150.

 There are some clear differences between the type of customers each lender approves.
 Lender B tends to approve those with a higher FICO score, and does not approve any applicant with a FICO Category of "Poor" whatsoever, nor do they approve applicants who have ever bankrupted or forclosed.
-Lender B also approves those with a higher monthly income, whereas Lender C approves those with a slightly lower monthly income.
+Lender B also approves those with a higher monthly income, whereas Lender C approves those with a lower monthly income.
 Lender C tends to approve applicants with a lower monthly housing payment than the other lenders as well.

 Work for Question 2:
 <img src="img2.png" title="Comparison of Lenders">